oleksandrholikov/oleksandrholikov/README.md

-🌱 I’m currently learning React and TypeScript
+🌱 I’m currently learning React and TypeScript; PHP+Symfony;

 ⚡ Fun fact:13 years of professional dancing; the highest award is the European Cup in the category from 14 to 16 years old